kognifai/Galore/SDK-documentation/Pipeline Operations.md

 Creates a roll plot with two output signals, distributed in separate channels.
 The output sample rate is changed in relation to the input sample rate.
 Two input channels are required.
-Channel 1 shall be the vibration sensor signal.
-Channel 2 shall be the rpm sensor signal.
+Channel 1 must be the vibration sensor signal.
+Channel 2 must be the rpm sensor signal.
 Both signal shall have equal length.

 Parameters